unmonoqueteclea/voilib/infra/readme.md

 # 🎧 Voilib Deployment
 This folder contains all the infrastructure code needed to run **Voilib**.
-It uses some Docker-based services configured with a `Docker Compose` file (that is different in development and in production).
+It uses some Docker-based services configured with a `Docker Compose` file (different in development and in production).

 > The main commands to build and run all the needed services are in
 > the provided [makefile](./makefile).
 Run `make` from [infra/
 > folder](./) to see all of them (although you should read all this
 > guide first).

-## in development mode...
+## In development mode...
-In development mode (see [development/ folder](./development)) frontend and backend code is using a [bind mount](https://docs.docker.com/storage/bind-mounts/) so that you don't need to rebuild the Docker images every time you change something in the code.
+In development mode (see [development/ folder](./development)) frontend and backend code is using a [bind mount](https://docs.docker.com/storage/bind-mounts/) so that you don't need to rebuild the `Docker` images every time you change something in the code.

 - The [compose.yml](./development/compose.yml) file expects a